Zonz-Ly/Surfox/README.md

 In the “Customize Toolbar” page, click the “Tab layout” button in the lower-left corner to choose navigation bar layouts:
 - **Separate (Narrow)** (default on Windows): Matches the vertical padding of Catalina and earlier; recommended for Catalina users or those enabling the title bar.
 - **Separate** (default on macOS): Matches the navigation bar width of Big Sur and later.
 If resetting the toolbar to defaults on macOS, remember to reselect this option.
-- **Compact** (Beta): Imitates the compact tab layout of Monterey and later (as shown below).
-This feature is under development and requires enabling via `about:config`.
-Official release is planned for version 2.0.
+- **Compact**: Imitates the compact tab layout of Monterey and later (as shown below).
 <img width="1112" alt="Compact tab layout" src="https://github.com/user-attachments/assets/bb3aa3fb-b6e3-4a19-900e-467ee4b8724e" />

 ### Some configurable `about:config` values (if set to `true`):
-- `browser.compactmode.show`: Display the “Compact” option in the “Tab layout” menu.
+- `userChrome.windowControls.macStyle`: Enable macOS-style left-side window controls on Windows.
 - `extensions.unifiedExtensions.enabled`: Show the unified extensions button (quite useful if you use extensions).
 - `userChrome.menuButton.enabled`: Show the menu button (Why not just use the menu bar instead?
 On macOS, it's natively built-in, and on Windows and Linux, it appears by pressing the Alt key).
 - `userChrome.urlbar.starButton.enabled`: Show the star button for bookmarks at the far right of the address bar (you can also access it by right-clicking on a blank area of the webpage).